tideland/go-stew/README.md

 ## Description

-**Tideland Go Stew** provides a delicious collection of useful Go packages for many purposes.
+**Tideland Go Stew** provides a good collection of useful Go packages, like a delicious stew.
+These are usefult for many purposes.
 It's a kind of toolbox for the daily work of Go developers.

-* `asserts` provides routines for assertions helpful in tests and validation
+* `asserts` provides routines for assertions helpful in unit tests and but also input validation

 I hope you like it. ;)